The new home of the Portage County Prosecutor's Office, opened November 12, 2008.

 The office of the Portage County Prosecuting Attorney represents the interests of the citizens of the State of Ohio, the residents of Portage County, and Portage County Government in many aspects of civil and criminal law.
 The Prosecutor's Office operates with four divisions: a Criminal Division, a Civil Division, an Appellate Division, and a Victim/Witness Assistance Division.

-The Criminal Division represents the citizens of the State of Ohio and Portage County in prosecuting criminal cases in our Countys three Municipal Courts, two Common Pleas Courts and the Juvenile Court.
+The Criminal Division represents the citizens of the State of Ohio and Portage County in prosecuting criminal cases in our County’s three Municipal Courts, two Common Pleas Courts and the Juvenile Court.
 The Portage County Prosecutor is responsible for over 30,000 criminal and traffic cases filed each year in these Courts.
-This Division also renders legal advice and assistance to our Countys seventeen different Police agencies.
+This Division also renders legal advice and assistance to our County’s sixteen different Police agencies.
 A Domestic Violence Unit, funded with Federal Grant dollars consists of an assistant prosecutor dedicated to domestic violence cases and an outreach advocate dedicated to assisting victims of domestic violence.
 A Special Victims Unit consisting of an assistant prosecutor and an investigator prosecutes crimes against children, the elderly, and the disabled.
-A criminal Child Support Enforcement unit locates and criminally prosecutes deadbeat parents with large child support arrearages.
-This unit is staffed by two investigators and fully funded by federal Title IV-D funds.
-The criminal division is staffed by a total of eleven Assistant Prosecutors, seven investigators, and clerical support staff.
+A criminal Child Support Enforcement unit locates and criminally prosecutes “deadbeat” parents with large child support arrearages.
+This unit is fully funded by Federal Title IV-D funds.
+The criminal division is staffed by a total of eleven Assistant Prosecutors, six investigators, and clerical support staff.

 The Appellate Division provides legal representation in all legal matters of the Criminal and Civil Divisions involving appeals from local court decisions to State and Federal Appellate Courts.
 This division is staffed by two Assistant Prosecutors.